 Aerosol retrieval using the MPL yielded extinction-to-backscatter ratios consistent with marine aerosol (mean RA across the campaign 0.031 ± 0.021).
 Using the polarisation capability of the MPL, we calculated depolarization ratios around 0.015, typical of small aerosols in an unpolluted, marine environment (Müller et al., 2007).
 Higher depolarization ratios tended to be above the layer of maximum MPL backscatter and aerosol extinction, consistent with the presence of dried sea-salt layers above the boundary layer (Alexander & Protat, 2019).
-Aerosol extinction profiles retrieved using the MAX-DOAS and the MPL both show aerosol layers extending beyond 2 km altitude in the middle of the day, which is beyond the planetary boundary layer heights reported in Ryan et al. (2024).
-Braga et al. (2025)
+Aerosol extinction profiles retrieved using the MAX-DOAS and the MPL both show aerosol layers extending beyond 2 km altitude in the middle of the day, which is beyond the planetary boundary layer heights reported in Ryan et al. (2024) and also shown here.
+The elevated aerosol layers observed here using remote sensing methods are consistent with the in-situ observations in Braga et al. (2025), where elevated aerosol layers above cloud top heights were seen away from clouds and attributed to cloud processing.